 During paddling, the kayak lies extremely stable on the water.
 Jerky movements, adjusting the seat on the water, even standing up can in no way cause the boat to capsize.
 We have never paddled such a stable kayak before.

 In favour of stability the kayak loses performance on the water.
-The straight-line stability is only moderate with the three skegs.
+The straight-line stability is only moderate with the three fins.
 The kayak also glides only slightly through the water when you stop paddling.
 Due to the wide side tubes we found a 220 cm long double-bladed paddle a bit too short.
 It is possible to paddle with it, but a paddle at least 230 cm or 240 cm long would be more comfortable, so that it is easier to get into the water with the paddle blades.

 When paddling as 2-person kayak, the stability is also very good.
 The performance on the water is noticeably better with a two persons, as the kayak lies more in the water and thus forms a longer waterline.
 So the speed and the straight-line stability are better.

 You can reach a speed of between 2,5 and 3,1 mph when paddling comfortably.
 Compared to other kayaks, the straight-line stability is not really good, but still okay.
 Here you should not forget that the kayak with a length of 365 cm and a width of 103 cm is not designed for fast but rather for calm and stable paddling tours.